vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 As indicated earlier, having real estate as collateral for a stablecoin comes with some benefits, but also with several risks.
 The main risks are summarised below:

 * **Off-chain Custody** - RE as collateral requires trusted custody of the legal ownership within an SPV.
 The SPVs and the on-chain equivalents are controlled by Tangible Custody LTD.
 * **Legality and regulatory compliance** - Given the lack of regulatory guidance, it is unclear if and how the current setup is regulatory compliant.
 This can be said over most crypto projects, however, this case is even more relevant as it has an impact on the real world, incl. tenants and local communities.
 * **Conflict of Interest** - Having the same company that is issuing USDR also controlling the on- and off-ramp of the RWA’s backing the stablecoin can lead to conflicts of interest.
-It also adds a centralized single point of failure and it raises the question of scalability.
+It also adds a single point of failure and it raises the question of scalability.
 * **Evaluation of Real Estate** - Evaluating the collateral value of RE is a complicated process.
 The support offered by websites such as [hometrack](https://www.hometrack.com/) or [zoopla](https://www.zoopla.co.uk/) is a decent start, but these are just [estimates](https://www.hometrack.com/wp-content/uploads/2022/05/Your-Hometrack-Property-Valuation-Report-for-SE1-2LH.pdf).
 They can’t predict the liquidation value.
 Besides, hometrack is not usable for free, thus limiting accessibility (it costs £20 per [valuation](https://www.hometrack.com/products/opportunity-insight/property-valuation-report/)).
 Zoopla on the other hand is free to use.

 Risks associated with the last two points become apparent when looking at an example.
-Using the same property as in the previous chapter, Zoopla comes up with a [price](https://www.zoopla.co.uk/for-sale/property/chatham/gillingham-gate-road/?q=S1-08%20Chatham%20Waters%2C%20South%20House%2C%20Gillingham%20Gate%20Rd%2C%20Gillingham%20ME4%204RS%2C%20UK&search_source=home) between £370k–390k ($457k–482k).
+Using the same property as in the previous section, Zoopla comes estimates a [price](https://www.zoopla.co.uk/for-sale/property/chatham/gillingham-gate-road/?q=S1-08%20Chatham%20Waters%2C%20South%20House%2C%20Gillingham%20Gate%20Rd%2C%20Gillingham%20ME4%204RS%2C%20UK&search_source=home) between £370k–390k ($457k–482k).
 This is for a property similar to the apartment in [Gillingham](https://www.tangible.store/product/0x29613FbD3e695a669C647597CEFd60bA255cc1F8?tokenId=340282366920938463463374607431768211474) mentioned above.
 In comparison, Tangible values the Gillingham property at $529k USDR.
 A difference of plus 9–15%.
-Thus allowing for a higher issuance of USDR, which might not be fully backed if push comes to shove.
+Thus allowing for a higher issuance of USDR, which might reveal to be not fully backed in a stress test.
 According to the team, their valuation also includes other funds held in the RE reserve (e.g. 5% maintenance fee, 2% vacancy fee, 2% management fee, etc).
 Nonetheless, this example emphasizes the conflict of interest that occurs when the same protocol issues the stablecoin and the collateral backing it.
-Naturally Tangible is incentivized to apply a high evaluation.
+Naturally, Tangible is incentivized to apply a high evaluation.

 Tangible is working on a solution to this problem.
-A collaboration with Chainlink should allow an independent oracle price feed for all Tangibles real estate TNFTs (more in the following section).
+A collaboration with Chainlink and an independant auditor should allow an objective oracle price feed for all Tangibles real estate TNFTs (more in the following section).

 ### Oracle Risk